 Back pain during pregnancy is quite common – approximately half of all pregnancies are complicated by back pain.
 In about ten percent of the time, the pain can become so severe that it interferes with the ability to work or carry out normal, everyday activities.
-Risk factors for back pain during pregnancy include a pregnant mother who has a physically strenuous job who’s continued working or perhaps is taking care of other children.
+Risk factors for back pain during pregnancy would include a pregnant mother who has a physically strenuous job who’s continued working or perhaps is taking care of other children.
 Also, a history of low back pain prior to the pregnancy predisposes a pregnant mother to back pain during that pregnancy.

-During pregnancy, the exercises should be maintained and there are several different programs that someone can go to including Pilates or yoga or even physical therapy to teach someone who doesn’t know which exercises to do.
-Also, chiropractic manipulations as well as osteopathic manipulations – which are geared towards a healthcare practitioner applying certain forces and treating the actual curvature and muscles surrounding the spine – can oftentimes be quite effective in treating pregnancy-related pain.
-A mother should maintain their activity level, do stretches, and keep their core strong.
+During pregnancy, the exercise should be maintained and there are several different programs that someone can go to including Pilates or yoga or even physical therapy to teach someone who doesn’t know which exercises to do.
+Also, chiropractic manipulations as well as osteopathic manipulations – which are geared towards a healthcare practitioner applying certain forces and treating the actual curvature and the muscles surrounding the spine – can oftentimes be quite effective in treating pregnancy-related pain.
+A mother should maintain their activity level, do stretches, keep the core strong.
 Oftentimes a pelvic support belt – which can be purchased at a medical supply store with the guidance of your doctor – can be used as an additional support device to help with the relaxation of those joints in the lower back and pelvic area.